mmgen/mmgen-wallet/doc/wiki/install-linux/Install-Bitcoind-from-Source-on-Debian-or-Ubuntu-Linux.md

 > The '-j4' option will speed the build process up by using 4 cores of a 4-core
 > processor, if you have them.
 If overheating issues are a problem for your CPU
-> or you're short on memory, you may want to omit the option or reduce the
+> or you’re short on memory, you may want to omit the option or reduce the
 > number of cores used.

 > For more detailed build information, consult the file [doc/build-unix.md][bu]